lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

 **4. Change the plot to show flux vs. time.**
 To change the plot from the default of RA vs. Dec, click on the "gear" above the plot, and enter the parameters as in the screenshot below.
 Click "Apply" - this will result in the light curve measured in several filters.
+Again, to see the coverage HIPS map as shown in Figure 2, above the left panel, click the tab that says “Coverage”.

 .. figure:: images/portal-104-7-2.png
     :name: portal-104-7-2